 This class of drugs includes medications such as tacrolimus and pimecrolimus.
 When taken in the oral form, these are known to be related to low birth weight and prematurity.
 In the topical form of these medications, compared to topical steroids, we do not have as many studies to support safe use in pregnancy.
 However, several individual reports of using these topical medications during pregnancy reported no adverse fetal outcomes.
 Recommendations indicate that these should be used as second-line agents if topical corticosteroids cannot be used.
 They can also be considered when treating areas of thinner skin such as the face or genitals.[2, 8] For breastfeeding mothers, they are categorized as L2 and should not be used on the nipple under any circumstance because oral absorption in the infant could be high.

-There is limited human evidence for this treatment modality in pregnancy.
+There is limited human evidence for this treatment modality during pregnancy.
 Current guidelines suggest that this should be avoided in both pregnancy and lactation as there have been reports of birth defects in animal studies.

 This is a vitamin-D based topical medication commonly used in psoriasis.
 It is considered safe to use as a second-line agent in small areas of the body and in small doses (<100 g/wk of 0.05% solution) during pregnancy.
 In animal studies at very high doses of topical application, the skeleton of the fetus was affected, but the same has not been demonstrated in humans and the doses used for psoriasis are usually smaller.
-This is considered L3 in lactation safety and is safe to use if body surface area is limited to <20%.[2, 8]
+This is considered L3 in lactation safety and is safe to use if the body surface area is limited to <20%.[2, 8]

 Side note: The above information pertains to calcipotriene only.
 However, calcitriol is in the same class of medication and the same level of caution should be exercised when using topical calcitriol in the treatment of psoriasis during pregnancy.

 Ultraviolet type B (UVB) light therapy (both narrow and broad band) is perhaps the best option for the treatment of psoriasis in pregnant women.
 There are a few side effects particular to pregnant women that need to be considered when treating with phototherapy.
-There is risk for worsening any skin darkening occurring on the face, since this is common during pregnancy (known as melasma/chloasma).
+There is the risk of worsening any skin darkening occurring on the face since this is common during pregnancy (known as melasma/chloasma).
 Also, UV light may degrade folic acid levels, and folic acid is important for proper spinal cord development of the baby in the first trimester.
 This highlights the importance of shielding the face during UV therapy, and to supplement the mother with folic acid in her prenatal vitamin.[2,10]

 PUVA (psoralen + Ultraviolet type A) light therapy should be avoided during pregnancy.
 If given to a lactating mother, it is necessary to pump and discard the milk for one day after therapy to prevent photosensitizing the nursing baby.